fluent/fluentd-docs-gitbook/configuration/buffer-section.md

   * Default: 72h
   * The maximum time \(seconds\) to retry to flush again the failed chunks,

-    until the plugin discards the buffer chunks
+    until the plugin discards the buffer chunks.

+    If the next retry is going to exceed this time limit, the last retry

+    will be made at exactly this time limit.
 * `retry_forever` \[bool\]
   * Default: `false`
   * If true, plugin will ignore `retry_timeout` and `retry_max_times`